CDLUC3/uc3-present/devops_build/README.md

 ## Current effort: ECS
 - Building Elastic Container Service ECS stack (DEV)
   - Run our services as containers
-- Using those docker images
+- Using the published docker images
 - Auto-deploy to DEV stack at the end of the build

 ----